EducationMobileGamification

 SmartMoney was Bullground's answer to that problem: a standalone mobile app that turns financial literacy into a daily habit.
 Think Duolingo, but instead of learning Spanish, you're learning how to read a stock chart, understand compound interest, or evaluate a crypto portfolio.

-I designed the entire experience from scratch as the sole designer — from the gamification mechanics and visual identity to the lesson structure and reward system.
+I designed the entire experience from scratch as the sole designer — a complete 0-to-1 build with no existing product or design patterns to reference.
+From the gamification mechanics and visual identity to the lesson structure and reward system, I had full creative ownership of the entire user experience.
 The goal: make finance feel as approachable and addictive as a language-learning app.

 Bullground's target audience was young adults — people in their 20s and early 30s who might have a casual interest in investing but felt overwhelmed by the complexity of traditional financial content.
 These users weren't going to read a 40-page PDF about portfolio diversification.
 They needed bite-sized, rewarding, and visual learning.